 What happens after a root canal is performed depends on which tooth had the work done.
 For front teeth, often only a regular filling is needed.
 For back teeth, since they bear the brunt of the forces while chewing, a dental crown is needed in order to protect the teeth long term.
 After the permanent filling or crown is done, the tooth will start to eventually feel like one of your own and you will brush and floss it as you do all the others.

 This will also depend on which tooth needs the procedure and the level of training of your general dentist.
 General dentists can complete some or all root canals, depending on their level of confidence and training in the field of endodontics, which is the term for root canal specialty.
 There is a specialist, an endodontist, that studies root canals in addition to going to dental school.
 After a residency program in root canals, the endodontist only does root canals and is very highly trained in the practice.

 If you think you need a root canal or want to come in and see us for a free consultation about other dental concerns, call us at 215.568.6222 to schedule one today.
-Dr. Meier or Dr. Cirka will do a comprehensive examination of your teeth and your gums as well as take cavity detection x-rays of your teeth.
+Dr. Cirka, Dr. Mimi Jeon, or Dr. Stephanie Smith will do a comprehensive examination of your teeth and your gums as well as take cavity detection x-rays of your teeth.
 You will also receive a complimentary oral cancer screening in the examination.
 We look forward to meeting you soon!